Alzheimer's Disease Research Center

 Madison, WI, 53792

+My lab studies aging and Alzheimer’s disease.
 I am interested in understanding the interplay of factors that contribute to healthy or pathological brain aging.
-In particular, the effect of factors that contribute to or protect against the development of Alzheimer’s disease (AD).
+In particular, the effect of factors that contribute to or protect against the development of Alzheimer’s disease.